swwilso1/mutagenyx/README.md

 `compiler-details` object.
 * `filenames` - A JSON array of paths to input files.
 You may only list source files or compiler AST files in this list of filenames.
 Mutagenyx does not support configuration files (`.mgnx`) files in this array of input files.
+* `functions` - A JSON array of strings, each containing the name of a function in the program source code.
+When present, the tool will only perform mutations in the named functions.
 * `language` - A string with the name of the programming language used to generate ASTs from input source files.
 Currently, Mutagenyx does not allow mixing different language files in the same configuration file.
 This restriction means you cannot list (for example) Vyper sources and Solidity sources in the same configuration file.